 Buy now, pay later

-This woven pile material is made from a woven poly blend and is among our thickest fabrics.
-It is fire rated for nightwear and woven in the EU.
+This woven pile material features a microfibre face and a cotton terry back.
+With 350 gsm it is among our thickest fabrics.
 Snug and comfortable, this soft towel fabric is a crease free material.

 Great customer service

 Good quality, fast turnaround & Matthew was so helpful